Scouting in Scotland: East Scotland Region

 The East Scotland Region was formed by amalgamating the four previous Scout Areas of Dundee, Fife, Perth and Kinross, and Angus.

 The 2nd Fife (Dunfermline) Scout Group was founded in 1908 and is the oldest existing Scout Group in Fife and one of the oldest in Scotland.
 It also owns one of the most-used Scouting campsites in Fife, Nineacres.

 The 81st Fife (1st Broomhall) Sea Scout Group is located in Limekilns, a small village on the Firth of Forth estuary and is the only Sea Scout Group in the East of Scotland region.
 The Scout Group was founded in 1945 and became a Sea Scout Group in 1952.
 The group notably wear a blue scout shirt with a yellow and red neckerchief.

+The 11th Fife Scout Group is located in Burntisland and are part of Kirkcaldy District.
+Through newspaper articles showing Scout activities on the Links as well as reviews of Gang Shows, the 11th Fife can trace their history within the town back to 1908 making them one of the oldest Scout Groups in Scotland.
+The 11th Fife name was adopted in 1919 with the Group celebrating their "official" centenary with numerous Group events and a residential experience for all Sections including Beavers.
+Cubs, Scouts and Explorers at Lochgoilhead Scout Centre.
+The 11th Fife continues to be active and are highly visible within the area, regularly taking a leading role in community events.

 There are now ten Scout Districts in the Region: